 At Applied Medical, we recognize the importance of water conservation and the challenges associated with water shortages, especially in Southern California where our corporate headquarters are located.
 As part of our ongoing conservation efforts, we have installed automatic hand-washing machines in our product manufacturing areas and smart irrigation controllers for landscaping throughout our campuses.

-From 2013 to 2018, Applied Medical experienced enormous growth in team members, manufacturing and office space, and device production.
-As we grow, we continue to manage our water usage through conservation efforts.
-The results of these efforts are reflected in our much slower rate of increase (26%) in water usage.
+From 2013 to 2019, Applied Medical experienced growth in manufacturing and office space, team members and device production.
+As we grow in these areas, we continue to manage our water usage through sustainable conservation efforts and initiatives.

 Applied Medical utilizes a highly efficient water chiller system, which provides up to a 95% reduction in water use compared to traditional cooling towers.